 There are a few types of orange fungus that grow on trees.
 A common type of orange tree fungus is the jelly fungi (Tremellales), which looks soft to the touch or wet like jelly but is actually very hard and can only be cut by a very sharp knife.
-The Jelly fungi family includes members like fairy butter, horned calocera, witches butter and yellow jelly fungi.
+The jelly fungi family includes members like fairy butter, horned calocera, witch's butter and yellow jelly fungi.

-Honeycomb Bracket Fungus (Favolus alveolaris)
+Honeycomb Bracket Tree Fungus (Favolus alveolaris)

-Sulphur Polypore (Polyporus sulphureus)
+Sulphur Polypore Tree Fungus (Polyporus sulphureus)

 The brackets of the sulphur polypore fungus sprouts from very short stems and is two to 20 inches wide.
 The fungus is orange to yellow in color, becoming pale yellow with age.
 The edges are ruffled and are a slightly paler in color than the top of the fungi.
 The underside is yellow, which also becomes paler with age.

-Fairy Butter (Dacrymyces palmatus)
+Fairy Butter Tree Fungus (Dacrymyces palmatus)

 Fairy butter is a member of the jelly fungi family.
-The fungus dries out for periods of time, then spreads its spores when soaked with water.
+This orange tree fungus dries out for periods of time, then spreads its spores when soaked with water.
 Distinguished by its orange- red jelly-like clumps that look like flower petals that have been folded.
 The fungus is hard but becomes watery and soft as it ages.
 The fungus grows one-half to two-and-a-half inches wide on conifer stumps and logs in the Eastern sides of the United States and Canada.

-Horned Calocera (Calocera cornea)
+Horned Calocera Tree Fungus (Calocera cornea)

 The horned calocera fungus is a yellow-orange fungus that grows upward in horn-like projections.
 The horns reach one-quarter to three-quarter inch tall and look like they are made of a jelly-like substance.
 When the horns are dry they are hard and can become brittle.
 The horned calocera grows on dead and dying trees in most of the United States and Canada.

-Witches Butter (Tremella mesenterica)
+Witch's Butter Tree Fungus (Tremella mesenterica)

 Often jelly fungi grow in the winter on dead broad-leaf tree trunks when the melting snow dampens the wood and helps them to multiply.
-Witches butter is a orange-yellow fungus that looks like a soft glob of butter or a brain, but is hard to the touch.
+Witch's butter is a orange-yellow fungus that looks like a soft glob of butter or a brain, but is hard to the touch.
 It grows three-quarters to four inches wide with deep wrinkles and folds.
 It thrives in most of the United States and Canada.

-Yellow Jelly fungus (Guepiniopsis alpines)
+Yellow Jelly Tree Fungus (Guepiniopsis alpines)